 Here are the tools I use in my business:

 Facebook Business Manager

 If you use Facebook for your business, take a minute right now to visit business.facebook.com and set up Facebook Business Manager.
 For a quick tutorial on how to set up an account, see How do I Sign Up for Business Manager and Set up People, Pages & Ad Accounts in Business Manager.

-Using Business Manager will allow you to see all how well your page and ads are doing, as well as receive notifications for your business page without having to visit your personal Facebook page.
+Using Business Manager will allow you to see how well your page and ads are doing, as well as receive notifications for your business page without having to visit your personal Facebook page.
 Trust me, it’s awesome.